microsoft/azure-pipelines-tasks/Tasks/AzureResourceGroupDeployment/README.md

 | Azure KeyVault       | 3-24   | case-insensitive | alphanumeric                                                                          | Yes             |
 | Azure DNS Name       | 3-63   | lowercase        | alphanumeric and hyphens                                                              | Yes             |

- * **Override Template Parameters**: The Override template parameters is used to override the parameters, like -storageAcctName azurerg -Username $(vmusername) -azureKeyVaultName $(fabrikamFibre).
-To override a secure string like Password please use following format: -Password (ConvertTo-SecureString -String '$(password)' -AsPlainText -Force).
+ * **Override Template Parameters**: The Override template parameters is used to override the parameters, like `-storageAcctName azurerg -Username $(vmusername) -azureKeyVaultName $(fabrikamFibre)`.
+To avoid storing "secureString" parameters in plain text, it is recommended that you use secret variables, for example `$(variableName)`.
 By clicking on “…” next to Override template parameters textbox, template parameters can be viewed/overridden in a grid.
 This feature requires that CORS rules are enabled at the source.
 If templates are in Azure storage blob, refer to [this](https://docs.microsoft.com/en-us/rest/api/storageservices/fileservices/Cross-Origin-Resource-Sharing--CORS--Support-for-the-Azure-Storage-Services?redirectedfrom=MSDN#understanding-cors-requests) to enable CORS.

  * **Deployment Mode**: This specifies the [deployment mode](https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-deploy) in which the Azure resources specified in the template have to be deployed.
 Incremental mode handles deployments as incremental updates to the resource group .
 It leaves unchanged resources that exist in the resource group but are not specified in the template.
 Complete mode deletes resources that are not in your template.
 [Validate mode](https://msdn.microsoft.com/en-us/library/azure/dn790547.aspx) enables you to find syntactical problems with the template before creating actual resources.
 By default, incremental mode is used.